 How to test Wireless Point to Point speed without internet

-Ways to Check Wireless Point to Point speed
+Ways to Check Wireless Point TO Point speed

 1: Iperf tools

 iPerf is a free network performance measurement tool for Windows and other operating systems.
 It is the small and best tool to test wireless throughput without using the internet. iPerf is the best cross-platform tool to test wireless speed.
-It is free available for Windows, Android, Mac OS, Linux, and other platforms.
+It is free and available for Windows, Android, Mac OS, Linux, and other platforms.
 To run a speed test using iperf need to run tools and executive commands.

 Download iPerf load test tools free Now.

 U= UDP (packet type udp or tcp)

 10m= 10 Mbps